 In New York at the Ganesha Temple, there is an all-night vigil on the night of Shivaratri, with full liturgical rites of bathing (abhisheka) and decorating the linga.
 To the singing of hymns, the priests pour one offering after another on the linga—milk, yogurt, honey, turmeric.
 Between each libation, they rinse the image of Shiva completely with copious streams of water.
 At the end of the long ritual, the curtain is closed while the priests bedeck the linga with the most elegant ornamentation of flowers and then present Lord Shiva in this most beautiful form for worship.

 The Hindu community at the Sri Lakshmi Temple in Boston has developed an innovative new tradition for Shivaratri: the “Offering of Dance” (Nrityanjali) to Shiva who is the Lord of Dance.
-The community room of the temple below the sanctuary is set with an altar bearing a bronze image of Shiva Nataraja.
+The community room is set with an altar bearing a bronze image of Shiva Nataraja.
 While Shiva is most commonly worshipped in linga form, here he is presented as a dancer, dancing in a circle of fire.
 The young girls come this afternoon to make their dance offerings.
 Some are only beginners, practicing and presenting before the Lord the movements of neck, shoulder, and wrist that are so basic to many Indian dances.
 Some are high school students who have been studying a form of dance called Bharat Natyam for many years.
 Two sisters from Natick High School, who had their public dance debut, called an arangetram, just a few months earlier, now present a dance offering in the presence of Lord Shiva.

 The dances continue throughout the afternoon, with dozens of dancers, young and old, wearing elegant and beautifully bordered dance saris—green with pink trim, beige with red trim, flowers braided into their long hair, pearl-beaded headpieces.
 All begin and end their dance by honoring Shiva, approaching the altar and gracefully dropping flowers at Shiva’s feet.
 There is no applause, however, from the delighted audience of some two hundred who fill the hall.
 For them, this day of dance is not a recital, but a worship service.